 Professor Rushforth works with graduate students in the fields of comparative slavery, early America, early modern Atlantic world, African diaspora, legal history, and Native American history.
 Before joining the faculty at the University of Oregon, he taught for a decade at the College of William and Mary and was senior academic staff at the Omohundro Institute of Early American History and Culture.
 From 2012 to 2017 he was the book review editor of the William and Mary Quarterly.

-- “‘She Said Her Answers Contained the Truth’: Hearing Enslaved Voices in the Judicial Records of New France,” Slave Narratives in British and French America, 1700-1848, London, July 2017.
+- “‘She Said Her Answers Contained the Truth’: Listening to and with Enslaved Witnesses in the Judicial Records of New France,” in Sophie White and Trevor Burnard, eds., Slave Narratives in the British and French Atlantic Worlds (forthcoming from Routledge, 2020).

 - “Les plusieurs esclavages du Canada avant 1800” [“The Many Slaveries of Canada before 1800”], in Claude Chevaleyre, Paulin Ismard, Benedetta Rossi, Cécile Vidal, eds., Histoire mondiale de l’esclavage (forthcoming from Éditions du Seuil, 2020).

 - “African Slave Trade Monopolies and the Suppression of Native Slavery in the Americas,” in Paul Polgar and Marc Lerner, eds., Creating Racial Slavery in the Atlantic World (revisions in progress: forthcoming from University Press of Mississippi, 2021).